 The school continues to be oversubscribed with Year 7 and Year 12 applications.
-The successful outcomes for students remains the greatest driver for enrolment and there is confidence that these successes will continue.
+The successful outcomes for students remain the greatest driver for enrolment and there is confidence that these successes will continue.
+The school is well regarded by parents and the local community and educational outcomes exceeds the national picture in all areas of achievement.
 Expenditure is driven by the needs of the curriculum and the staffing necessary to deliver the curriculum.
 Staff costs represent the greatest area of expenditure in any educational environment so attention is paid to staff movement and pay progression both of which are included in predictions of staff costs.
+A review of the structure of teaching and learning responsibilities and allocation of teaching periods was undertaken in January 2024, to benchmark against similar schools in London.
+Such reviews illustrate the ongoing rigour of procedures and the understanding of prudent financial planning.

-Crown Commercial Service and specialist consultants in the relevant field, are used when tendering new contracts and value for money is a key factor in any purchasing decision.
+Crown Commercial Service and specialist consultants in the relevant field, are used whenever possible for tendering new contracts with value for money a key factor in any purchasing decisions.
 The school's financial procedures document gives clear guidance regarding levels of authorisation and the need for the separation of duties.
 Frequent benchmarking continues to evidence that the academy is efficient in its use of its financial resources.